 You’ll see that both optics choices have some differences, and both get wins in different areas.

-The Differences in Reticles:
+1. The Differences in Reticles

-The Aimpoint Pro’s 2 MOA dot it perfect for precise shooting since so little of the target is covered by the reticle.
+The Aimpoint Pro’s 2 MOA dot is perfect for precise shooting since so little of the target is covered by the reticle.
 The reticle will not obstruct a target until the target is out of the effective range of most rifles.

-A red dot is very eye catching and takes minimal training to use.
-You can slap an Aimpoint Pro in front of a first time shooter no explanation given and they’ll figure it out.
+A red dot is very eye-catching and takes minimal training to use.
+You can slap an Aimpoint Pro in front of a first-time shooter no explanation given and they’ll figure it out.
 It can’t be simpler than put red dot target, pull trigger, hit target.

 The EOTech 512’s reticle is a bit more complicated.
 Anything compared to the Aimpoint can be considered complicated.
 The 512’s reticle isn’t some monster of complexity, but it is more than a simple red dot.